What are Kotatsu and Chabudai?

 • Work on simple tasks and projects

-You can do anything on a Chabudai that you would on a typical table.
-No wonder certain theories say that the word ‘Chebudai’ got derived from ‘Cha,’ meaning tea.
+You can do anything on this type of table that you would on a typical table.
+No wonder specific theories say that the word ‘Chebudai’ was derived from ‘Cha,’ meaning tea.

 Others argue that the name is a Chinese word that means ‘to sit at a table.’
 These various explanations indicate the versatility of these short tables.

-Though the Chebudais got used centuries ago, it is not until the late 1800s that they spread throughout Japan.
+Though the Chebudais got used centuries ago, it was not until the late 1800s that they spread throughout Japan.
 The tables usually come in a circular design, which is symbolic.

 With these tables, there is no hierarchy.
 A family sits around the Chebudai and enjoys a meal, drink, or pass the time catching with no barrier.